There are many ways to die. There can be one reason to live and that’s enough for you to go on.

 THE MOVIE POSTER

-I didn’t see the trailer, let alone this poster, before I watched this.
+Before I watched this, I didn’t see the trailer let alone the poster.
 I was completely clueless on what this was all about.
 I just knew that it was written by Bela Padilla.
 I loved her character in 100 Tula Para Kay Stella.
 That’s the sole reason why I agreed to see this.
 I love it when people are more than a pretty face.
 It’s very rare to see actors to be more than what we think they are.

 Looking at it now, the poster gave justice to the ambiance of the movie.
 It looks dark, old and vintage, portraying well the old Manila where it has been shoot.
 It kinds of give that creepy feeling over it, too.
 Not that it’s really THAT scary.
 Not at all.
 But yeah, you’ll get it after watching.
 SEE?
 I’M TRYING NOT TO SPOIL YOU.
 HAHAHAHAHA!